 The amusement park is perfect for visitors in the summertime (understandably) but if you happen to visit Toronto around Halloween, though, Canada’s Wonderland Halloween Haunt is absolutely the place you need to go to.

 Honestly, if you’re a thrill seeker, you’ll find Wonderland one of the best things to do in Toronto… well, just outside.

 8.)
 Explore the Distillery District

-With what seems like the love-child of European’s charming yet quaint streets and the more modern trendy atmosphere of New York City’s SoHo neighbourhood, the Distillery District is the perfect place to peruse over 80 different shops and boutiques, as well as try a multitude of different restaurants – effectively, its one of the best spots to begin your night out on the town and it has quickly become one of the most popular places to visit in Toronto!
+With what seems like the love-child of European’s charming yet quaint streets and the more modern trendy atmosphere of New York City’s SoHo neighbourhood, the Distillery District is the perfect place to peruse over 80 different shops and boutiques, as well as try a multitude of different restaurants.

 9.)
 Walk the Toronto Waterfront